Seneca Lake · The Area Map

 Geneva

 Wood-fired barbecue bar on the west shore — brisket, ribs, pulled pork.
-A lake-road stop between Geneva and Lodi.
+A lake-road stop on Route 14 south of Geneva.

 Casual Dining